Interactive-Intelligent-Systems/diarg/Shkop.md

 exactly one argument, the unique grounded extension is empty in case of a self-attack; otherwise, it contains the only argument).
 Then, we proceed as follows, starting with i=1:

-1. Check if the "new" argument in AF<sub>i</sub> attacks the determined extension.
+2. Check if the currently inferred set of arguments passes the *Shkop test*, given the current argumentation framework.
-2. If this is the case, check if the argument passes the *Shkop test*, given the current argumentation framework.
-The default Shkop test checks if the argument is in the grounded extension of the current argumentation framework, from which all self-attacking arguments have been removed (custom Shkop tests can be implemented).
-If the argument fails the Shkop test, move on.
-If it passes the Shkop test, we need to reject the current extension, *i.e.* we set the new extension to *null*; to mitigate the null pointer, we may move the tested argument to the beginning of our Shkop sequence, and start anew.
+   The default Shkop test checks if the set of arguments is conflict-free with the grounded extension of the current argumentation framework, from which all self-attacking arguments have been removed (custom Shkop tests can be implemented).
+If the argument fails the Shkop test, we need to reject the current extension, *i.e.* we set the new extension to *null*; to mitigate the null pointer, we may move the new argument to the beginning of our Shkop sequence, and start anew.
+If our inferred set of arguments passes the Shkop test, we add the new argument to the inference set, if it does not have any conflicts with this set.
 3. If i < n, set i := i+1 and go to 1.

 We call this approach *sequential Shkop*.